-VAP is an intensive three year programme focussed on a single village, we often choose a very poor Dalit village (a group of people traditionally regarded as untouchable).
+The VAP is an intensive 3-year project that focuses on a single community, often a very poor Dalit village (Dalits are a group traditionally regarded as untouchable).

 The programme consists of: